 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.

 Based on our understanding of the Company and the sector in which it operates, we identified that the principal risks of non-compliance with laws and regulations related to their registration with Companies House, and we considered the extent to which non-compliance might have a material effect on the Financial Statements or their continued operation.
-We also considered those laws and regulations that have a direct impact on the financial statements such as compliance with the Companies Act 2006 and tax legislation.
+We also considered those laws and regulations that have a direct impact on the financial statements, such as compliance with tax legislation.
+Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the Directors and other management and inspection of regulatory and legal correspondence if any.